Averysaurus/R-Fundamentals_GSSP/README.md

-# D-Lab R Fundamentals, Condensed Edition
+# D-Lab R Fundamentals, Condensed GSSP Edition
 This is the repository for D-Lab's introductory R-Fundamentals workshop series, condensed for two 90 minute lectures.

 # Download and install R and RStudio